-mended for a position, you may enclose a self-addressed stamped envelope and a business picture.
+If you have been recommended for a position, you may enclose a self-addressed stamped envelope and a business picture.
 But be sure the picture is a recent one taken especially for the purpose of securing a position.
 You, photographed in a beach costume, in a party dress, or with a group will not help your cause.
 A good picture may be the deciding factor in your selection or in the request for an interview.

 Be sure to give your permanent as well as your temporary address.
-Your application may be kept on file for a year for future consideration by a placement agency, head of a department or someone else in the organization.
+It's wise to include your telephone number, too.
+Your application may be kept on file for a year for future consideration by a placement agency, head of a department, or someone else in the organization.